ICanBoogie/ActiveRecord/README.md

 #### Instanciated models

-An array with the instanciated models can be retrieved using the `instances` magic property.
+An array with the instantiated models can be retrieved using the `instances` magic property.
 The property is _read-only_.

 ```php